rhiaro/questforbrothers/index.md

 As the others fell asleep, nestled on top of their blankets this time rather than under them, on the cold stone floor, Jackann found that he could not.

+He pulled out a pocket-sized Sourcelight pouch, the one thing he had managed to retain after the carriage was overturned all that time ago, and walked carefully to the far corner of the room.
+There was a shadow there, cast by the twist of Sourcelight that made it down the spiral stairs from above, and sure enough it turned out to be a doorway.
+It was completely dark on the other side.
+Jackann walked a few steps in the blackness, feeling the ground ahead carefully before putting weight onto his foot, and running his hands along both walls as he went.
+The passage angled around, and when he felt sure the others wouldn't see, he crushed the Sourcelight pocket in his hand to produce a dim blue glow.

+Another doorway was only a few strides away.
+He passed through, and found himself in another empty room, similar to the one in which they had set up camp.
+At the far side, another doorway.
+This pattern repeated several times.
+Jackann lost any sense of which direction he might be walking in, whether it was a straight chain of rooms and corridors, a spiral, or if his route zigzagged back and forth.
+In some rooms were dusty looking shelves with nothing on them.
+In one he found a single, ancient looking empty glass bottle on the floor.

+Finally he reached a room that had no second door.
+He paused, simultaneously disappointed and relieved.
+Maybe he should sleep here, and let the others panic about him missing in the morning.
+That was childish; he shook the idea away.

+But he did not yet feel like returning.
+He scuffed up dust on the floor, sidled around the edges of the room, studied the texture of the stone walls up close.
+He felt like a thought was chasing his mind, but couldn't quite catch up.
+He tried to slow himself down and pinpoint what was bothering him.
+He wanted to curl up in a ball.
+And he wanted to scream and run and run and run until there was nothing left of him.
+But none of that came to the surface.
+He just stood there, still, silent, breathing.

+Eventually he sighed, and lay on his back on the floor, arms and legs splayed.
+The thought that chased him was the sheer impossibility of finding Lark.
+He had almost convinced himself it would be achievable.
+That things would become clear when they got to the coast.
+But in the back of his mind he had only doubts.

+The pocket of Sourcelight had fallen to his side, and his eyes began to adjust to the dim light that emanated.
+It bounced off the ceiling above his head, and with a start he realised the completely black rectangle directly over him was not just an unlit patch of stone with perfectly straight edges, but a hole.
+A door.

+Jackann scrambled to his feet.
+The hole was an arms length again above his head and he could barely brush his fingers against the edges if he jumped.
+He went back through two previous rooms until he found one with a dusty shelf in, and dragged it back.
+It was wobbly and unstable, but held him long enough to provide enough of a boost from which to launch himself into the hole and throw his arms at the edges in the hope of catching onto something.

+He levered himself into the opening on his elbows, then rolled the rest of the way in on his side.
+The shelf fell over beneath him with a clatter.
+Heart pounding, he held the pocket of Sourcelight out in front of him to examine the new surroundings.
+Only on three sides could he see the walls, which were plain stone like all of the others had been, so he set off in the direction of the darkness.
+This time he swept the light up and down repeatedly, looking for more ceiling hatches and carefully checking the floor for more openings.
+He only walked for a few minutes before he saw steps in the distance.
+Unhesitatingly he climbed them, and found a wooden door at the top with heavy metal hinges.
+He pushed his shoulder against it and it swung easily outwards.
+He was on the street.

+The Sourcelight from above was bright enough that he didn't need the one in his pocket to see.
+Jackann wondered vaguely why Hora had rushed them underground so quickly, when it surely would have been fascinating for the twins to explore the ruins.
+Perhaps they would do that in the morning.
+For a few moments, he stood completely still and just listened.

 ---------------------------------------------

 six years pass